 In view of the on-going PARM Process in the country, stakeholder identified the lack of rain, pests on crops, drought, animal disease, land degradation and inadequate market information as the major risks affecting agricultural activities.
 Following the prioritization process, three key risks were identified for priority attention; 1) price volatility, 2) drought and 3) crop pest.

 After the risk assessment phase, PARM and its partners in Cabo Verde identified Strengthening Farmers Organisations and Cooperatives to Access Market as the single most important tool to provide solutions to the most pressing agricultural risk challenges.
-A feasibility study was launched and a proposed investment plan for this tool was presented to the stakeholders in May 2018.
+A feasibility study launched in 2018 confirmed the potential of this tool for ARM.

 In terms of capacity development, the PARM Process reached out to over 120 stakeholders through its CD1 and CD3 respectively in July 2016 and April 2018.
 The training increased general awareness of agricultural risks and improved knowledge of the identified ARM tool and the potential investment opportunities within the country.